Bring your own model types via serialized files¶

 from snowflake.ml.model import custom_model

-# Initialize ModelContext with keyword arguments
+# Initialize ModelContext with a file path

 # my_file_path is a local pickle file path